Connect with Us

 Combine salt, brown sugar, granulated sugar, black pepper, cayenne and thyme sprigs in a mixing bowl.
 Place pork in a lidded container; cover the top of pork with a layer of the salt mixture, then flip it over and bury the meat in the remaining seasoning mix.

 Refrigerate pork, covered, for 1 week.
+Every two days, turn pork over and rub with loose seasoning mix, then rebury in remaining seasoning.
 This will “cure” the belly, creating salt pork (a.k.a. unsmoked bacon).

 Remove pork from the cure and rinse under cold water; pat dry with paper towels.
 Arrange pork belly on a cooling rack fitted into a large rimmed sheet pan.
 Refrigerate, uncovered, overnight (or up to 3 days) to air-dry.